Gabro21/LagoadaConcei-o/README.md

-Scrip file for spectral analyses in suport to the article Rosa et al, 2024.
-Impacts of extreme events in the Lagoa da Conceição region, submitted to Revista DELOS interdiciplinary Studies.
+Scripts used for the publication of the article "Impacts of extreme events in the Lagoa da Conceição region" and for the undergraduate thesis of the same name.
+These scripts include methods for generating linear regression plots, temporal analyses, and, finally, spectral analysis.